 All data handled by the Situm SDK is encrypted in transit and at rest, which allows integrators to confidently answer “Yes” to the relevant data security questions in the Play Console.

-Apple Store – Things to consider #
+Apple – Things to consider #

 When submitting your app to the Apple App Store, there are several areas where Situm SDK’s use of location and device data must be declared.
 Below are the required steps to ensure compliance with Apple’s guidelines: